for Health Care Providers

 No. This refers to medical care given to the patient, not the provider.

-There are no Federal regulatory mandates or VACO policies that require signature consent for testing of source patients or employees after an occupational exposure.
-VACO policy is that verbal informed consent with documentation in the medical record is sufficient for either source patients or employees.
+There are no Federal regulatory mandates or VA policies that require signature consent for testing of source patients or employees after an occupational exposure.
+VA policy is that verbal informed consent is sufficient for either source patients or employees.